unclexo/server/README.md

 **server** is a RESTful application.
 This works as the Resource Server and the Authorization Server from the same API server.
 So this would be both your resource server and authorization server. **server** uses OAuth2 authentication framework to authenticate resource owner using password grant.

 **Caution:** This is designed to work with this repo <a href="https://github.com/unclexo/client">client</a> which would be a Client of this API.
-So this must be ready too!
+To get a complete applicatoin this needs to be set up too.

 Installation
 ------------